-As a reminder, this ad format that takes the form of a carousel, allows you to present your product catalog dynamically by automatically diffusing your products depending on the evolution of your catalog and the purchasing habits of the consumers.
+As a reminder, this ad format that takes the form of a carousel, allows you to present your product catalogue dynamically by automatically diffusing your products depending on the evolution of your catalogue and the purchasing habits of the consumers.

 Already accessible from the news feed and the right column of Facebook*, Dynamic Ads are now appearing in Marketplace.
 This is an opportunity to approach potential buyers and to position yourself in a space where the purchase intention is considerable.

 *also visible on Instagram, the Audience and Messenger network.

 The Marketplace Dynamic Ads require an up-to-date and well-configured product catalogue.
 With respect to the data produced, it must be complete and error-free, so that the products are offered to the right buyer.
 Once seduced by the product, the buyer will be redirected to the product page of the merchant’s e-commerce site.

 Note: overly long titles, incorrect prices or broken URLs can lead to negative reviews from buyers or even exclusion from Facebook.

 By integrating Dynamic Ads into Marketplace, Facebook offers an additional point of contact for advertisers of the social network.
 In addition, the arrival of brands and distributors within Marketplace could also clean the space and make it more attractive.